Lisennk/Slack-Events/README.md

 // ...
 ```
-If you are using Laravel 5.3, in this file also should be comment with text like `/* Package Service Providers... */`, hat can help you to detect right place.

-If you are using Laravel 5.3, in this file you will find a comment with text like `/* Package Service Providers... */`, which will help you to find the right place.
+If you are using Laravel 5.3, in this file you will find a comment with text like `/* Package Service Providers... */`, which can help you to find the right place.

 **3)** Publish the config file
 ```bash